From bottlenecks to scale: revamping Publish for scalable adoption

 Background

-A legacy content management platform plagued by errors, poor workflows, and reluctant adoption after a failed earlier release.
+A legacy content management platform plagued by errors, poor workflows, and low adoption after a failed earlier release.

 Challenge